pkmn/ai/src/static/projects.md

 ## Pokémon Simulator Environment

-- environment for running a large numbers of Pokémon Showdown battle simulations, though features a [rules based heuristic AI](https://github.com/cRz-Shadows/pokemon-showdown/blob/5932a450/sim/examples/Simulation-test-1.ts) for any generation of singles battles that depends on several [modifications](https://github.com/cRz-Shadows/Pokemon_Trainer_Tournament_Simulator/blob/5932a450/README.md#modifications-to-pok%C3%A9mon-showdown)
+- environment for running a large number of Pokémon Showdown battle simulations, though features a [rules-based heuristic AI](https://github.com/cRz-Shadows/pokemon-showdown/blob/5932a450/sim/examples/Simulation-test-1.ts) for any generation of singles battles that depends on several [modifications](https://github.com/cRz-Shadows/Pokemon_Trainer_Tournament_Simulator/blob/5932a450/README.md#modifications-to-pok%C3%A9mon-showdown)